 Another thing to consider is that your user already went through the process of entering their credit card information, which is usually the hardest psychological step.
 If your free trial is ending, there are no additional actions they have to take.
 They can either let the free trial turn into a paid subscription automatically or just cancel it entirely.

-9. Product Demo Requests
+9. Create an Option For Product Demo Requests

 Continuing on from the previous point about highlighting free trials, you should also offer product demos.